ucsb/campus-cloud-docs/docs/general/security.md

 ## Security & Shared Responsibility

 Cloud security is a shared responsibility.
 The cloud provider secures the underlying infrastructure.
-The Campus Cloud Team secures the landing zone configuration, policies, and platform tooling.
+The Campus Cloud Team secures the Campus Cloud Landing Zone configuration, policies, and platform tooling.
 You are responsible for how you configure and use the resources in your account.